 of your competition will have had research experience of some sort.

-be FUN!
-It's all about making new discoveries, about finding answers
+Research involves making new discoveries, about finding answers

 to questions that puzzle you.
 Best of all, you can take advantage

 of opportunities to present your research at regional, national,

 or international conferences.
 There's no better way to make contact

 with professors and other students who share your interests.